 |A few sprigs of fresh thyme|

 If you cannot get fresh thyme, feel free to use dried thyme, about ½ tsp will do it.
-It may not be as pretty, but you will still get the herby flavour of the fresh thyme.
+It may not be as pretty, but you will still get the herby flavor of the fresh thyme.

-If you follow these hints and tips I can assure you great success in making this recipe!
+If you follow these hints and tips I can assure you of great success in making this recipe!

 - Read through the recipe thoroughly before beginning.
-This will familiarise you with any ingredients, methods or equipment needed.
+This will familiarise you with any ingredients, methods, or equipment needed.

 - Always drain your beans in a colander and rinse them well under cold running water, then drain them again.
-This helps to get rid of any “tin-can” flavours that the beans might remain from the can.
+This helps to get rid of any “tin-can” flavors that the beans might remain from the can.

 - If you do not have tinned beans (or you do not like tinned beans) you can use the equivalent in frozen beans, thawed and drained.
-You may also cook your own dry beans, according to the package instructions.
+You may also cook your dry beans, according to the package instructions.
 You will need approximately two cups of cooked beans.

 - Fresh thyme sprigs are recommended, but if you do not have any, feel free to use dried thyme.
 I would recommend about ½ tsp maximum.

 Preheat your oven to 375*F. Have ready a small 2 ½ cup casserole dish.
 I have a small square one that I like to use.
 You will not need a lid.
 You can butter the dish or not as you desire.
-It is not really necessary.
+It is not necessary.